Meta-analysis of Censored Adverse Events: Methods

+Let $Y_j$, $j=1,\cdots,J$, denote {a safety} response of interest in the $j$th study, which are collected in individual trials but may not be fully reported.
+For censored outcomes, the censoring mechanism can be defined by bounding variables $(A,B)$, with semi-closed boundaries $(A_j,B_j]$ for response variable $Y_j$.
+Here, both bounding variables could be covariate-dependent.
+Often, we assume that the outcome model and the censoring mechanism are independent, so the censoring mechanism does not contribute to the inference and model estimation.
+It is a fundamental assumption for censored data behind most statistical methodologies {\citep{zhang2010interval}}.
+In survival analysis, it is also known as noninformative censoring.
+Assume the random variable $Y$ has the right continuous cumulative distribution function $F_{Y}(y)=P[Y\leq y]$.
+Denote $f_{Y}(y)$ the probability density/mass function of $F_{Y}(y)$.

-In practice, the frequency of AEs may not always be reported.
-For example, left censoring occurs when some severe (grade 3 or higher) AEs are not observed due to low incidence.
-In this case, the cutoff boundaries are not random but fixed and study-specific, which automatically satisfies the noninformative censoring assumption.
+In a meta-analysis of safety data, the frequency of adverse events may not always be reported.
+For example, left censoring occurs when some severe (grade 3 or higher) events are not observed due to low incidence.
+In this case, the cutoff boundaries are not random but fixed and study-specific, which spontaneously satisfies the noninformative censoring assumption.
 Denote the fixed cutoff by $c_j$ for each study.
-The number of subjects having a specific AE in the $j$th study, $Y_j$, follows a binomial distribution with study-level sample size $n_j$ and AE incidence probability $\theta_j$
+The number of subjects having a specific event in the $j$th study $Y_j$ follows a binomial distribution with study-level sample size $n_j$ and AE incidence probability $\theta_j$